NethermindEth/Paprika/docs/design.md

 ###### Data Page

 A data page is responsible for both storing data in-page and providing a fanout for lower levels of the tree.
 The data page tries to store as much data as possible inline using the [SlottedArray component](#SlottedArray).
 If there's no more space, left, it selects a bucket, defined by a nibble.
 The one with the highest count of items is flushed as a separate page and a pointer to that page is stored in the bucket of the original `DataPage`.
 This is a bit different approach from using page splits.
 Instead of splitting the page and updating the parent, the page can flush down some of its data, leaving more space for the new.
 A single `PageData` can hold roughly 50-100 entries.
 An entry, again, is described in a `SlottedArray`.

+###### PrefixPage

+For contracts with a huge number of storage cells, a special kind of `DataPage` is used to extract shared account prefixes.
+It's called `PageType.PrefixPage`.
+The prefix pages are a part of the tree, but beside the `DataPage` logic they assert and truncate the shared prefix if needed.
+They use an additional to check whether the inserted or retrieved key is actually aligned with the stored prefix.
+If this is not the case, for queries, they return a `Not Found` result.
+For inserts, they push down themselves by one level and create a regular page in their place.

+It's worth to mention that the prefix is checked as a suffix, it requires no amendments whatsoever and can be used as is to check whether the key matches it or not.
+This is an important property as if pushing down the whole massive storage tree had resulted in its full recalculation, it would have been a terrible design with a large overhead.

+Beside prefix extraction and key alteration, the `PrefixPage` behaves as a usual `DataPage`.

 ##### Page design in C\#